In every dual-core phone, there’s a PC trying to

 What is Ubuntu for Android?

 How would you like a PC that fits in your pocket?
-For the lowdown on Ubuntu for Android, in terms your grandma could understand, watch this short video.
+For the lowdown on Ubuntu for Android, watch this short video.
 And for news on Ubuntu for Android products, watch this space.Tweet

 The full PC desktop for multi-core Android phones

 Now multi-core Android phones can be PCs too.
 Ubuntu for Android enables high-end Android handsets to run Ubuntu, the world’s favourite free PC desktop operating system.
 So users get the Android they know on the move, but when they connect their phone to a monitor, mouse and keyboard, it becomes a PC.

 - Deliver the enterprise next-gen desktop in a single device